 Table of Contents

-If it’s a large building, it’s more ideal to enlist other residents who can speak with their neighbors on their specific floors.
+If it’s a large building, it’s ideal to enlist other residents who can speak with their neighbors on their specific floors.
 People warm more easily to those who share the same floor as them and are more likely to listen.
-Meeting the neighbors isn’t just about laying out your message, it’s also about collecting proxies.
-A proxy is a document which will allow you to act in their stead if they are unable to attend the upcoming meeting.
+Meeting the neighbors isn’t just about laying out your message; it’s also about collecting proxies.
+A proxy is a document that will allow you to act in their stead if they are unable to attend the upcoming meeting.

 Regardless of how much legwork you do, if you don’t have the right message and deliver it efficiently, you’ll be out of the race.
 Make it clear to people why it is your running.
 Maybe the board is enacting new policies or repairs are coming up, and the board mishandled them the last time.

 Rather than going on a smear campaign, make your case by being transparent, positive, and straightforward.
 Your message should be capable of being distilled on a single sheet of paper with the use of bullet points for easier reading.
 You’ll have only one shot at getting this right, so make sure your flyers are the best they can be.

 Find out who can voteFind out who can vote